 - Footer: Another good place to put legal disclaimers or information about expiration, etc. or additional contact info or website address.

-Sections: Scroll to the end of the Document Settings to select which sections of the workflow should appear on each printout.
+Scroll to the end of the Document Settings to select which sections of the workflow should appear on each printout.
 You can determine whether or not to include information from Collect Information, Payment, and Review steps, and choose to include Formula results as well.

-And remember, that when you're looking at any individual process, you can also access/ download/ print a PDF any time by clicking on "Menu" at the upper right of the screen and then selecting "Download PDF."
+And remember you can also access/ download/ print a PDF of an individual process any time by clicking on Menu at the upper right of the screen and then selecting "Download PDF."